Enterprise level customer satisfaction reporting in PowerBI and Tableau

 Scheduled data refresh let you refresh reports from multiple sources (employees running analysis, often from different locations) almost in real-time!

-The reports can be fully interactive, embedded into your website or shared across your organization.
+Reports can be fully interactive with drill-down functionality, embedded into your website or shared across your organization.

 Sample report below, shows the fraction of data gathered on Twitter within 3 days that mention 'samsung' (using our Excel Add-In).